Configuration Parameters

 {path}

-For CentOS and Fedora—a path /etc/pki/tls/certs/ca-bundle.crt.
+For CentOS and Fedora—the path /etc/pki/tls/certs/ca-bundle.crt.

 DbIdleTimeout